-My journey with Feng Shui began after I had been savagely attacked by two strangers in a London Park.
+My journey with Feng Shui began after two strangers had savagely attacked me in a London Park.
 I was at the time cast as a leading person in a production that would have seen my acting career flourish in ways I had dreamed of.
-The incident was a savage blow to my career and the months of recuperation and healing required for the physical damage to my face and head left me at one of the low points of my life.
-An elderly Chinese lady, who later officially became my godmother, came into my life and to my aid.
+The incident was a savage blow to my job, and the months of recuperation and healing required for the physical damage to my face and head left me at one of the low points of my life.
+An elderly Chinese lady, who later became my official godmother in a traditional Chinese Tea ceremony, came into my life and offered me aid.
 Her name was Ma Ku, named after the goddess associated with the elixir of life.
-In time she took me past the tragic event by sharing the gift of her ancient code of living - Feng Shui.
+In time, she took me past the tragic event by sharing the gift of her ancient code of living - Feng Shui.

 Through Ma Ku, I have become acquainted with an ancient presence (some may call a guide).
 He provides clarity and insight into some of the more challenging aspects and wonders of Feng Shui as it relates to my life and those who seek help from me.